arinjoy/Landmark-Remark/README.md

 ![Extra controls](https://github.com/arinjoy/Landmark-Remark/blob/master/Screenshots/extra_controls.png "Extra controls")

 Users can also set the boundary preference for the search results.
 For example, they may not be bothered to see the landmarks which are too far from them or in a different country for instance.
 They can tap the _"1 km, 10km, 100km, Global"_ segmented control and it prompts them with an alert.
-This preference is also saved within device for future launches of the app.
+This preference is also saved within the device for future launches of the app.